HAFIDJR/Agency-Platform/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Please feel free to submit issues, fork the repository, and send pull requests.